groupon/artemisia/docs/components/teradata.md

     * misc-options: other TDHC arguments to be appended must be defined in this Config object
     * tdch-jar: path to tdch jar file
     * queue-name: scheduler queue where the MR job is submitted
-    * num-mappers: num of mappers to be used in the MR job
+    * num-mappers: number of mappers to be used in the MR job
  * source: hdfs path or hive tablename depending on the job-type defined
  * dsn: either a name of the dsn or a config-object with username/password and other credentials
  * truncate: truncate target table before load